thinkful-ei25/hiphip-server/README.md

 $ npm install
 ```

-2. Update `config.js` with the URL for your MongoDB instance, and your JWT secret.
+2. Update `config.js` with the URL for your MongoDB instance, your own Yelp API key, and your JWT secret.

 3. Launch the Server